kawansoft/aceql-http/README.md

 [ACEQL HTTP START] AceQL HTTP Web Server OK.
 Running on port 9090.
 ```

- If any, configuration errors are displayedwith the tag
+ If any, configuration errors are displayed with the tag

 ```bash
 [ACEQL HTTP START FAILURE][USER CONFIGURATION]